 Tobe or Not Tobe: The Road to Hooper

 As an artist, Matmor is next to impossible to pin down.

-His childhood was marked by luxury after his mother made a fortune through her clothing business; a fortune which had all but evaporated by Matmor’s adolescence.
-His subsequent employment history reads as a vagabond’s amble through the depths of creativity: From learning the ins and outs of cheffing at London’s plush Savoy Hotel; to theatre and his latest written venture, an uproarious cookbook-cum-memoir that – as of this writing – is edging closer to completion.
+His childhood was marked by luxury after his mother made a fortune through her clothing business – a fortune that had all but evaporated by Matmor’s adolescence.
+His subsequent employment history reads as a vagabond’s amble through the depths of creativity: from learning the ins and outs of cheffing at London’s plush Savoy Hotel; to theatre and his latest written venture, an uproarious cookbook-cum-memoir that, as of this writing, is edging closer to completion.
 Anchoring it all is Matmor’s stint within the trenches of low to mid-budget genre movies, on either side of the camera.

 Having already written and directed the little-seen ghetto-sploiter Homeboyz II: Crack City (1989) (“I’m not proud of it,” laughs Matmor, “But it was my film school!”), it was six months after submitting a script to iconic schlock outfit Cannon Films that Matmor received the call about Night Terrors.